-Why Not Use Type X Everywhere?
+Why Not Use Type X Drywall Everywhere?

+The ability of Type X to withstand fire is tenuous and not fully understood, at least according to one major manufacturer of fire-rated drywall.
+USG is the manufacturer of Sheetrock Brand Firecode C Gypsum Panels.
 USG makes the point that ASTM (American Society For Testing and Materials) testing of fire-rated drywall requires that entire "assembly/systems" be tested, not just the drywall.

 Because these assemblies are composed of many different parts, any of which could affect results, these results may be skewed.
+USG notes:

-This simply means that for a "one-hour fire rating" of a gypsum board assembly/system, all requirements of an ASTM E 119 test were successfully met in a testing laboratory furnace for at least 59 minutes and 30 seconds for that specific assembly/system and with those specific components of the assembly/system.
+This simply means that for a 'one-hour fire rating' of a gypsum board assembly/system, all requirements of an ASTM E 119 test were successfully met in a testing laboratory furnace for at least 59 minutes and 30 seconds for that specific assembly/system and with those specific components of the assembly/system.